 Seneca Park Zoo Society’s Environmental Innovation Awards honor local and regional innovators working to create solutions to current environmental issues.
 This event celebrates leadership in environmental stewardship and brings together people seeking sustainable solutions and working for a greener tomorrow.

-Join us on March 28, 2024 for a morning of inspiring conversation and storied of local and regional conservation.
+Join us on March 28, 2024 for a morning of inspiring conversation and stories of local and regional conservation.
 Enjoy breakfast, award ceremony, and meet others during the Networking Showcase as we share ideas that better our region.
 Afterwards, you can choose to attend the symposium for a deeper discussion and Q&A.

 Together we can connect, care for, and conserve wildlife and wild places.